 “I use the footer for a few key things that are often not found elsewhere or should be easy to find.

-Yes, the footer is often forgotten about and under-utilised, but it can be a very useful place indeed."
+Yes, the footer is often forgotten about and under-utilized, but it can be a very useful place indeed.”

 “The footer area of a website should help website visitors navigate the website.
 We like including important links (such as most/all menu items), contact information, and the copyright info.